akash-2410/Rule-Engine/README.md

 ## Introduction

-> I read the assginment description a lot of times, so as to make sure I don't
+> I read the assignment description a lot of times, so as to make sure I don't
 > miss on anything important.

 Most of the code I have written would seem like a story, so I made sure the README